mavaddat/vopay_start/source/index.html.md

 ## Funding your account

 To fund our account, we will need to **deposit** funds into our wallet.
+This is like receiving a check to cash.
 We can do this by making a `POST` request to the `/api/v2/eft/fund` endpoint.
 We will use the `POST` method because we are depositing funds into our wallet.
 These requests can take up to three (3) business days to clear.
+Name, address, amount, bank account.
+The amount funded will appear in the pending until the check is cleared.
+Available funds will not change immediately, but `AccountBalance` will reflect the new balance.

 Alternatively, we can fund our wallet by making an Interac payment request.
 Again, we will use the `POST` method to make the request, but this time we query the `/api/v2/interac/money-request` endpoint.
-With Interac transfer, funds clear as soon as money request is accepted.
+With Interac transfer, the `AvailableFunds` again immediately reflect the pending, but funds clear as soon as money request is accepted.

+Preview feature: Fund-my-account.
+Same as EFT fund, except it uses your personal bank account instead of asking for the account.

+## EFT Withdrawl

+Sending to another person's bank account.
+Like sending a check.

+## E-Transfer

+Sending Interac money to another person by email or SMS.
+No bank details needed.

+---

+## Transaction lifecycle

+How a transaction goes from submitted to completed for various types of transactions.

+### Transaction status

+- GET account/transactions
+  - Pass in the transaction ID
+### Webhooks

+Rather than requesting from us, we will tell you when a transaction status changes.
+## Scheduling transactions

+Just EFT transactions.

+- One-time
+- Recurring

+## Intelligent EFT (iQ11)

+- Generating iframe
+- Different settings
+- Connect bank account online as opposed to entering info manually
+- Embedding iframe into website.

+## Paylink

+Get a link to iframe in an email.
+See https://docs.vopay.com/v2/docs/paylink and https://docs.vopay.com/v2/vopay-api-reference/ref#eftpaylinkpost

+## What can go wrong

+### Flag (duplicate)

+### NSF (fail)

+### Invalid account information

+## How to refund, cancel, remove flags

+---

+## Client accounts

+### Network among clients

+### Different transaction flows between clients